 2. Prenatal Pilates

 Like yoga, Pilates provides many benefits to you when pregnant.
-Just ensure your instructor is trained with pregnant women.
-Avoid lying on your back late in pregnancy.
+Just ensure your instructor is trained with pregnant women and know you must avoid lying on your back late in pregnancy.

 Waling will become a big part of your exercise routines not only during pregnancy, but also post pregnancy as you walk bub around.